ye-kyaw-thu/kKg-Myanmar-Keyboard/README.md

 # To Do
 * Preparing kKg keyboard for Windows OS
-* Making user-study in details (although I am busy... but I wish to do when I get a chance)
+* Making user-study in details (although I am busy...
+I wish to do when I get a chance)

 # References